 Work on women’s issues, past, present, and future

-We are now accepting applications for Summer 2013
+We are now accepting applications for Fall 2013

 The Sewall-Belmont House & Museum, the historic headquarters of the National Woman’s Party, is currently looking for interns.
 Candidates must exhibit strong writing skills, attention to detail, interest in women’s issues, and relevant coursework or work experience.

 The Sewall-Belmont House & Museum internships offer individuals the opportunity to grow professionally and personally through project-specific opportunities with staff in the areas of museum administration, research and interpretation, collections management, fundraising, education, communications and programs.
 Some projects are only open to students in specific disciplines.
 See below for details.

 We are looking for graduate students with a background in museum studies or library and information science and experience with collections management to catalogue photographs, archival materials, artifacts, and update records in PastPerfect Museum Software.
 Other projects include research, writing, and planning for new exhibitions and interpretation.